Join the Community Fridge Network

 Have questions?
 See our FAQs below.

-Not only do these fridges provide people with fresh food that would otherwise go to waste but they offer a place for communities to come together, support one another and learn from each other.
-Learn about their impact: click here
+Community fridges reduce food waste, increase access to fresh food that would otherwise go to waste and offer a place for communities to come together, support one another and learn from each other.
+Learn about their impact here.

 It's ideal to have a dedicated, accessible space like a community centre, church, or shared hall.
 Yet, many successful fridges have started in alternative spaces, too!
 If you don’t manage your own space you might be able to ask local partners who do to help out.